By A.J. Drenth

 - Photography, photographer

 Those in the Social domain enjoy working with people.
 Social interests are common among teachers, healthcare workers, clergy, trainers, and caretakers, to name a few.
-The Social domain relates to preferences for Myers-Briggs Extraversion and Feeling.
+The Social domain relates to a preference for Myers-Briggs Feeling.

 - Caregiver / Daycare worker